Sunday, November 10, 2024

 Is there lead in your spices?
 Most store bought spices contain levels of lead which is very scary.

 Last week I posted a photo of my cinnamon container in my jasmine rice and almond post.
 One of my readers pointed out that the brand I posted has been recalled for unsafe quantities of lead.
 I was shocked and decided to do some research.
-It is frightful how many brands of spices test very high for lead.
+It is frightful how many other brands of spices test very high for lead as well.
 I hope this post is helpful.

 Why Spices Can Contain Lead—and How to Avoid It